ALinuxPerson/dip/README.md

 ## Instructions

-1. Go to releases and download the package meant for your operating system.
+1. Go to releases and download the package meant for your operating system (or compile it manually).
     * There are two binaries packaged for each operating system, the host and remote.
 Here is information as to which program is meant to be run on which computer.